 Lenses & Opticians

-Kim Bowling, LDO, is a highly experienced Dual Licensed and Certified Optician whose knowledge of lenses is outstanding.
+Kim Bowling, LDO, is a highly experienced Dual Licensed and Certified Optician.
+Her knowledge of lenses is outstanding.
 She has over 20 years of experience in the Optical field.
 Dr. Fiorenza and Kim work closely to design the perfect recommendation for your eyewear that will having you seeing better than ever!
-The proper lens for your beautiful new frame is critical to superior vision, and we offer the finest lenses available.
+The proper lens for your beautiful new frame is critical to superior vision, that’s why we offer the finest lenses available.

 Lenses are made of many different materials and come with various coatings and treatments.
 It can be somewhat confusing, so here’s some information to bring clarity to the subject: